-The Spivack Archive is a part of the Spivack Project, a study designed to survey and synthesize the social, educational, and behavioral science research about the topic of school and classroom compositional effects on various outcomes.
-The purpose of Spivack Archive is to provide scholars, education rights attorneys, policy makers, and the general public with accessible state-of-the-art knowledge about the topic.
+The Spivack Archive is a part of the Spivack Project, a study designed specifically to identify and synthesize the social, educational, and behavioral science research about the topic of school and classroom ethnic, racial, and socioeconomic (SES) compositional effects on these various outcomes.
+Its purpose is to provide scholars, students, jurists, attorneys, policy makers, and the general public with accessible state-of-the-art knowledge about the topic.

 The Spivack Archive holds abstracts of relevant published and unpublished empirical, qualitative, historical, evaluation, and policy studies on the topic conducted by researchers associated with universities, think tanks, foundations, or governmental agencies at the school district, state, or federal level.
 It does not include journalism or opinion essays.
 The majority of the entries report research on US schools and students disseminated during the last forty-five years, although some studies are older.
 Each entry presents the following information about the synthesized study:

 Users can search the Spivack Archive by author, any of the research design characteristics listed above, or from a menu list of key words.

 The Spivack Archive was conceived and developed by Professor Roslyn Arlin Mickelson, Ph.D., Chancellor’s Professor and Professor of Sociology, Public Policy, and Women & Gender Studies at UNC Charlotte.
 Martha Cecilia Bottia, Ph.D., Research Assistant Professor at UNC Charlotte, has been the lead researcher with the Spivack Project since 2006.
 Robert Edward Freeland, Amanda Cohen Mostafavi and Xander Marciniak designed and built the website, and Stephen Whitlow designed the site’s graphics.